xinyuc8645/sep11-freedom-project/blog/entry03.md

 ##### 2/2/26

 # Context
 Soooo, we are back again for the 3rd time, for blog 3 I'll be mainly talking about others codes that I tinkered with my tool phaser.
 NOT including camera/visibility/viewports in the second blog.
-The main topics that I'll be covering for this blog is phaser actions,
+The main topics that I'll be covering for this blog is phaser actions, sub-categories parameters(steps index and directions) alignto

 # Content for Phaser Action
 Of course, we are going to start off basic since I are still learning/tinkering with my tool.
 So then it brings us the question..What exactly is phaser action in phaser?
 Think of action in phaser as an way of applying an existing function towards more than 1+ objects all at once.
 More specifically:
 <ul>
-  <li>Helps apply those function to mulitple object at once</li>
+  <li>Helps apply those function to multiple object at once</li>
   <li>Helps perform certain task and movement(rotating, moving and etc</li>
 </ul>
 Now I know this might be a little hard to digest with.
 But I'll show you can quick example: